chis323/RaceRoHub/README.md

 2. Purpose & Vision

-RaceRoHub bridges the gap between self-improvement and community connection.
-It provides racers with a complete digital toolkit to measure performance, interact socially, and grow together.
+RaceRoHub provides racers with a complete digital toolkit to measure performance, interact socially, and grow together.

 Core Goals